 It’s sort of like your gut is a kitchen that’s a bit of a fixer upper.
 There’s a way to prioritize how you choose to complete that work.
 If there’s a small fire in the pantry, for example, you won’t ignore the fire while you replace the countertops.
 It doesn’t matter whether you use the nicest countertops money can buy or if you are super disciplined with your work on the countertops, they will still get ruined eventually by the fire.
 Instead, it makes sense to tackle the fire first, then do those countertops.

 This is our logic with the stomach as well: we want to tend to the emergency structural threat, and do the prep-work necessary to get the tissue into the shape it will need to be in so that we can actually fix function without making anything worse, and without wasting your time and effort.

 It doesn’t matter how disciplined you are or how much money you spend on gut therapies – without this step you likely won’t get very far.

 The way that I suggest going about this process involves:

 - intensively emphasizing targeted foods that nourish the mucosa

-- and by supporting your endogenous mucus production with specific herbs and phytonutrients.
+- and by supporting your endogenous mucus production with specific herbs, amino acids, and phytonutrients.

 Acidify your pH